 In-person dining will occur only under conditions favorable for physical distancing and cleanliness.
 Seating capacities will be reduced overall and at individual tables.
 Barriers will be installed at all service touchpoints, and no-touch technologies, including remote ordering are scheduled for implementation.
 Most self-service areas (salad bars/buffets) will be eliminated, utensils and containers will be single-use, and take-out, catering, and delivery will play an enhanced role in dining options.
 Dining Services also offers Mobile Ordering using the GET Mobile app, which supports the modified services and helps mitigate the amount of congestion you may typically have experienced.
 You can mobile order from two locations on campus:

 - Central Marketplace: Order from your favorite concepts, as well as two new concepts, Panini and Fresh Bar.

 - Cat Trax East: Mobile order café beverages and Freshens Smoothies.

-About 1,600 students will be housed in the residence halls or apartments for fall quarter.
+About 1,600 students will be housed in the residence halls or apartments.
 Campus arrival dates and move-in times may be scheduled and staggered to support a safe and orderly move-in process.
 All residence hall accommodations have moved to single occupancy with dedicated restrooms, and face coverings in rooms will not be mandated by the university.

 Well-Being & Counseling